How to Use Vultr CDN with Apache Webserver

 Save and close the file.

-The above response modification configuration matches all requests with either the images, css or js directory pattern.
+The above response modification configuration matches all requests with either the images, css, or js directory pattern.
 All files under the matching request pattern are modified to the Vultr CDN URL.
 For example, the requestexample.com/images/image.png is modified to cdn-example88.vultrcdn.com/images/image.png.
 Within the configuration:

 • AddOutputFilterByType SUBSTITUTE: Filters the request patterns by MIME type. /text/html matches HTML requests including embedded elements such as images, stylesheets, and scripts.
-Other MIME types include text/css,application/javascript,application/custom,image/jpg,image/png, image/webp that filter requests depending on your web application structure.
+Other MIME types include text/css,application/javascript,application/custom,image/jpg,image/png, image/webp which filter requests depending on your web application structure.

 • Substitute s|.....|...|: Converts the source s| URL to match with the destination | Vultr CDN URL.
 For example, Substitute s|example.com/images/|cdn-example88.vultrcdn.com/images/|i modifies the example.com/images request pattern to your Vultr CDN URL cdn-example88.vultrcdn.com/images.